 Mature adults are needed on the pageant security team to monitor crowds, secure backstage areas, assist with pageant parking, respond to emergencies, assist with prop repairs and general cleaning and help with late night laundering of cast costumes.
 These individuals should be slow to anger and should not be easily provoked or drawn into confrontations.
 They will also need a positive, caring approach in assisting audience members.
 Security team members need to be in good physical condition to handle large amounts of time walking or standing outdoors in the Nauvoo heat and humidity.
 Security shifts will include late night and all night surveillance of pageant areas.
 It is expected that all security team members will serve for the entire time of their requested schedule.
 If you have experience in carpentry, mechanics, welding, or similar skills, you might be asked to assist in the area of your skill.

 All participants are responsible for their own transportation.
-Headquarters for the pageant are located at the Nauvoo /Colusa Jr. High School which is located on Hwy 96 five miles east of the pageant stage.
+Headquarters for the pageant are located 3+ miles east of the pageant stage.
 Many of the pageant activities take place there.
 Each individual or family will be required to have their own personal transportation in Nauvoo during their pageant participation.
 If flying to an airport near Nauvoo, you will need to make arrangements for your own transportation, as the pageant isn't able to operate any shuttle service.